-As an employer, it's your legal duty to ensure that your employees and anyone visiting your premises are safe.
-By sticking to safety laws and procedures, accidents can be managed or mitigated.
+As an employer, it's your legal responsibility to ensure that your employees and anyone visiting your premises are safe, this falls under your duty of care.
+By sticking to health and safety legislation and procedures, accidents can be managed or mitigated.

 Health surveillance is the act of repeatedly gathering health checks from your employees about their health, this will help you identify ill health that’s caused by work.
 This includes collecting information on whether the employee has recently experienced shortness of breath, runny nose, chest tightness, and asthma attacks.

 Health surveillance should be done in conjunction with your risk assessments and safety data sheet.
-This is so you can help protect them while they are at work.
+This is so you can help protect them while they are at work and offer support for employees if occupational asthma is diagnosed.

 What is occupational asthma?